Too Faced Born This Way Foundation Review

 Review

-Results you may expect from using Too Faced Born This Way Foundation:
+Does Too Faced Born This Way Foundation Work?

-Quite moisturizing: Too Faced Born This Way Foundation has a moisturizing rating of 4.2 out of 10.
+According to CreamScan analysis, Too Faced Born This Way Foundation is quite moisturizing, with a moisturizing rating of 4.2 out of 10.

 Is it more humectant or occlusive?
 Significantly more humectant.
 It has a low occlusivity of 1.0 out of 10 and a high humectancy of 7.5 out of 10, primarily due to the high content of Glycerin (est. ≈6.0%).